 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X-T3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the GH3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH3 was succeeded by the Panasonic GH4.
+Both the X-T3 and the GH3 have been discontinued, but can regularly be found used on eBay.
+The GH3 was replaced by the Panasonic GH4, while the X-T3 was followed by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.